puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 route.route.openshift.io/data-producer   data-producer-hanelore15.techlab.openshift.ch          data-producer   8080-tcp   edge          None
 ```

-Now you you can visit the consumer the URL provided from the Route: <https://data-consumer-userXY.techlab.openshift.ch/data>
+Now you can visit the consumer the URL provided from the Route: <https://data-consumer-userXY.techlab.openshift.ch/data>

 {{% alert  color="primary" %}}Replace **userXY** with your username or get the URL from your route.{{% /alert %}}